 Malnutrition can be caused by a lack of food security or unsustainable food production.

-Lack of proper health care infrastructure or insufficient healthcare professionals.
+Lack of proper health care infrastructure or insufficient health care professionals.

 Poor sanitation and hygiene facilities and lack of awareness.

-Climate change, natural disasters, and the absence of effective risk management systems.
+Environmental change, natural disasters, and the absence of effective risk management systems.

 What is WASH?